rdtrimble/enablebusoga/content/_index.md

 draft: false
 ---

-Enable Busoga is a UK based registered charitable Incorporative Organisation (C.I.O.) formed in 2016.
+Enable Busoga is a UK based registered charitable Incorporative Organisation (C.I.O.) formed in 2014.
 Busoga is a region of Southern Uganda whose main town is Jinja where the mighty river Nile has its source.
 Most people live in rural areas where there is much poverty.
-As its name suggests Enable Busoga exists to help people help themselves through the transfer of expertise, equipment and finance.
-Through partnership with Ugandan friends and colleagues, we are active in education, business and in other areas of health provision often overlooked by other agencies.
+As its name suggests, Enable Busoga exists to help people help themselves through the transfer of expertise, equipment and finance.
+Through partnership with Ugandan friends and colleagues, we are active in education, business and in areas of health provision often overlooked by other agencies.

-## Our Biblical Foundation
+## Our Foundation

 As a Christian organisation we look to the Bible for instruction.
-Psalm 82 the psalmist instructs the people of Israel:
+Psalm 82 the psalmist instructs the people to:

 > Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 Rescue the weak
 > and the needy; deliver them from the hand of the wicked

-It is the calling of Enable Busoga to love, care and protect the vulnerable and marginalised.
+It is the calling of Enable Busoga to love, care and empower the vulnerable and marginalised.
+We work closely with and support our many friends and partners in the Anglican church of Uganda as they seek to do the same.

 **There are 3 distinct areas of work carried out within the Enable Busoga Charity**